 12. Ralph Sampson, Virginia

-Unsurprisingly, Sampson was the first off the board in the 1983 NBA draft.
-After four All-Star seasons, all we’re left with are “what-ifs,” as the remainder of Sampson’s career was marred by knee injuries.
+Unsurprisingly, Sampson was the first name to be taken off the board in the 1983 NBA draft.
+After four All-Star seasons, all we’re left with are “what-ifs,” as the remainder of Sampson’s promising career was marred by knee injuries.
 Sampson’s two sons have carried on his legacy playing Division I basketball.

 13. Luke Harangody, Notre Dame

 Luke Harangody had a lot of fans ripping their hair out whenever their team had to face his Notre Dame Fighting Irish.

 Yet another man to make the “Most Hated” list and for good reason, as the stocky power forward could bully his way into the paint for a bucket and just as easily turn and fade with a pretty hook shot.

 After averaging 19.2 points and 9.5 rebounds over four years, the 2008 Big East Player of the Year was taken late off the board in the 2010 NBA draft, but Harangody’s old school style of play simply didn’t match up with the times.

 Overseas, however, Harangody’s found his niche and has consistently found teams that can use his unique skillset.